-Students auditing courses may, with the instructor's permission, change from audit to credit status no later than the end of the third week of class.
-Students may change from credit to audit status no later than midterm.
+Students auditing courses may, with the instructor's permission, change from audit to credit status no later than the end of the second week of class.
 Students must activate this procedure by submitting appropriate paper work to the Office of the Registrar.